genieversum/genie-flow/doc/index.md

 developer.

 `dialogue`
-: A list of `DialogueElement`s that is the sequence of utterings by the different actors involved in the dialogue.
+: A list of `DialogueElement`s that is the sequence of uttering by the different actors involved in the dialogue.

 `running_task_id`